Is therapy right for me?

 What is therapy like?

 During therapy sessions, we'll discuss whatever is on your mind -- such as feelings, problems, recent experiences and interactions, memories, dreams, and reactions to therapy itself.
 Our sessions will be conversations with the focus on you, but with lots of give and take.
 Through these conversations, we'll clarify feelings, uncover and challenge painful assumptions, identify unhelpful patterns, and broaden your awareness of new perspectives and possibilities.
-Sessions are held once a week or more often, and each session lasts around fifty minutes.
+Sessions are held once a week or more often, and each session lasts fifty minutes.
 Here are some things you can expect out of therapy:

 - Compassion, respect and understanding